wp-plugins/gspeech/readme.txt

 * Ability to set custom events.
 * More than 50 languages supported by Google.
 * Unlimited text to speech.
-* Place speaker wherever you want.
+* Place speaker wherever you want!
 * Ability to set custom style and language for each TTS block!
 * 40 speaker types!
-* Customizable TTS block styles.
+* Customizable TTS block styles!
 * Customizable tooltip styles!
 * Live preview in administration panel!